DianaGat/API_server/readme.md

 # Wolt backend assignment
 ## Introduction
-The Wolt_assignment folder contains the code for the Wolt Backend assignment.
+The API_server folder contains the code for the Wolt Backend assignment.
 The purpose of the assignment is to build a HTTP API that calculates the delivery fee based on request payload data and certain criteria described in the GitHub of Wolt assignment: <https://github.com/woltapp/engineering-summer-intern-2023#specification>.

 ## Requirements